 Why You Need a Lawyer

-While texting and driving is negligence, proving these cases often requires the assistance of an experienced attorney.
+While texting and driving is negligence, proving these cases often requires the assistance of an experienced accident attorney in Phoenix.
 It’s not always easy, for example, to prove that another driver was texting and driving at the time of the accident.
-The attorneys at Begam Marks & Traulsen, P.A., can help establish negligence by:
+The Phoenix personal attorneys at Begam Marks & Traulsen, P.A., can help establish negligence by:

 - Getting a subpoena for phone records to prove that a driver was texting, using an application, or talking on a mobile device at the time of the crash.

 - Examining evidence such as skid marks and property damage to ascertain the driver’s reaction time and any evasive maneuvers.

 - Reviewing police reports and obtaining depositions from eyewitnesses and outside experts.

 Damages You Can Recover in a Texting and Driving Accident

 A car accident claim compensates for both your monetary and non-monetary losses following an Arizona texting and driving crash.
 Examples of these losses include:

 - Lost wages, including any loss in earning capacity resulting from permanent injury

 - Ongoing therapy expenses or home accommodations, such as wheelchair ramps